Pokémon Red, Blue, and Yellow: Legacy

-For everything that has come in the decade since, it all started right here with Pokémon Red/Blue'.
+For everything that has come in the decade since, it all started right here with Pokémon Red/Blue.
 Its unique blend of exploration, training, battling and trading created a game that was far more in-depth than it first appeared and one that actually forced the player to socialize with others in order to truly experience all that it had to offer.
 The game is long, engrossing and sparkles with that intangible addictiveness that only the best titles are able to capture.
 Say what you will about the game, but few gaming franchises can claim to be this popular ten years after they first hit store shelves.

 The games are widely credited with starting and helping pave the way for the successful multi billion-dollar series.
 Five years after Red and Blues initial release, Nintendo celebrated its "Pokémonniversary".
 George Harrison, the senior vice president of marketing and corporate communications of Nintendo of America, stated that "those precious gems [Pokémon Red and Blue] have evolved into Ruby and Sapphire.
 The release of Pokémon Pinball kicks off a line of great new Pokémon adventures that will be introduced in the coming months".
 The series has since sold over 300 million games, all accredited to the enormous success of the original Red and Blue versions.

+For their depiction of the Pokémon species Jynx, Pokémon Red and Blue were named the 9th most racist video game of all time by Complex.

 On February 12, 2014, an anonymous Australian programmer launched Twitch Plays Pokémon, a "social experiment" on the video streaming website Twitch.
 The project was a crowdsourced attempt to play a modified version of Pokémon Red by typing commands into the channel's chat log, with an average of 50,000 viewers participating at the same time.
 The result was compared to "watching a car crash in slow motion".
 The game was completed on March 1, 2014, boasting 390 hours of multi-user controlled non-stop gameplay.